Azure-Samples/azure-spring-apps-samples/managed-identity-mysql/README.md

 * [Maven 3.0 and above](http://maven.apache.org/install.html)
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)
 * An existing Key Vault.
 If you need to create a Key Vault, you can use the [Azure Portal](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/keyvault?view=azure-cli-latest#az-keyvault-create)
-* An existing MySQL instance.
+* An existing MySQL instance with a database with name `demo`.
 If you need to create MySQL, you can use the [Azure Portal](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-cli)

 ## How to run